amplitude/amplitude-docs/content/collections/web_experiment/en/actions.md

 ### HTML

-Web experiment parses custom HTML as a DOM element, and passes it to the custom JavaScript code to insert it.
+Web Experiment parses custom HTML as a DOM element, and passes it to the custom JavaScript code to insert it.
 This HTML can use existing CSS styles and classes, or new CSS that you define.

 ### CSS

 Custom CSS styles you can use to manipulate existing CSS classes and styles, or add new styles for elements you add with custom HTML.
-Web experiment adds custom CSS to a `<style>` tag in the page's `<head>` element.
+Web Experiment adds custom CSS to a `<style>` tag in the page's `<head>` element.